Wasserstein-{\L}ojasiewicz inequalities and asymptotics of McKean-Vlasov equation: Introduction

 \end{corollary}

-Finally, in the remark below we compare the Wasserstein--\L ojasiewicz inequality with other convexity conditions and functional inequalities.
+Finally, in the remark below we compare the Wasserstein-\L ojasiewicz inequality with other convexity conditions and functional inequalities.
 Here we formally explain why \eqref{eq-LS}, which is weaker than $\lambda$-displacement convexity and log-Sobolev inequalities, is the type of inequality one may expect in nonconvex (or weakly convex) settings, where a critical point of $\mathcal{F}$ may have a degenerate Hessian.

-\begin{remark}[Displacement convexity/LSI vs.\ Wasserstein--Łojasiewicz] The inequality \eqref{eq-LS} becomes stronger as $\theta$ decreases: if it holds with some $\theta$, then it also holds with any $\theta'\in(\theta,1)$ after possibly shrinking $\sigma$.
+\begin{remark}[Displacement convexity/LSI vs.\ Wasserstein-Łojasiewicz] The inequality \eqref{eq-LS} becomes stronger as $\theta$ decreases: if it holds with some $\theta$, then it also holds with any $\theta'\in(\theta,1)$ after possibly shrinking $\sigma$.
 The optimal value $\theta=\tfrac12$ yields exponential convergence of the gradient flow; see Corollary~\ref{corollary-rate}.

 A (nonlinear) log-Sobolev inequality (see, e.g., \cite{Monmarche:2025aa}) for the free energy $\mathcal{F}$ typically reads

 which is the optimal case $\theta=\tfrac12$ in \eqref{eq-LS}, since $I(\rho)$ is precisely the squared $L^2_\rho$–norm of the Wasserstein gradient of~$\mathcal{F}$.